Department Chair and Associate Professor

 B.A., University of Wisconsin-Madison

-My current scholarship moves outside of the writing classroom to consider teaching that supports equity as well as facilitating students' development of diversity/intercultural effectiveness.
-My primary focus is first-year courses.
-Inclusive excellence, critical pedagogy, and student and faculty development remain core components of my work.
-Recent outcomes in this area include: Engaging Diversity in Undergraduate Classrooms (Lee, Poch, Williams, Shaw, 2012) and “Engaging Diversity in First-Year College Classrooms” (Lee, Williams, Kilaberia, 2012).
+My current scholarship moves outside of the writing classroom to consider teacher development across the curriculum.
+In particular, my focus is on pedagogy that supports equity and students' development of diversity/intercultural effectiveness.
+My primary focus is first-year courses; inclusive excellence, critical pedagogy, and student and faculty development remain core components of my work.
 I currently serve on the editorial boards of the following journals: Learning Communities Research and Practice and Journal of College Teaching and Learning.

 Honors and Awards

 University of Minnesota’s Morse Alumni Distinguished Undergraduate Teaching Award (2005)

 University of Minnesota Summer Research Fellowship (2000)

 College Composition and Communication Association’s James Berlin Outstanding Dissertation Award (1996)